marielledado/marielledado/README.md

 -->

 ---
-- 🌱 I’m currently learning ... about algorithmic fairness by contributing to the [fairlearn](https://fairlearn.github.io/)
+- 🌱 I’m currently learning ... about algorithmic fairness by contributing to [fairlearn](https://fairlearn.github.io/)
 - 👯 I’m looking to collaborate on ... mentoring/teaching opportunities (data science and Python).
 - ⚡ Fun fact: I co-own a coffee farm with my family.